arturdryomov/pages/content/posts/2018-12-13-designing-errors.md

 # Java

-This is straightforward.
 There are checked and unchecked exceptions.
 Checked ones are not favored among developers since their handling is forced by the method signature and the compiler.
-I think the root of the checked exceptions... discontent is the duality of method calls.
-The caller is forced to work with not only the return result of the method, but with the possible exception as well.
+I think the root of the checked exceptions discontent is the duality of method calls.
+The caller is forced to work with not only the return result of the method but with the possible exception as well.
 This creates a lot of friction in practice.
-At the same time, checked exceptions are quite useful to enforce desired checks.
+At the same time, checked exceptions are quite useful to enforce desired behavior.
+From that perspective, unchecked exceptions are actually worse than checked ones since they are implicit and easy to miss.

 Another option is to return `null` or magic values when something went wrong.
 It can be called either a C-style or a documentation-driven error handling — the caller is expected (but not enforced) to check the return value of a method for a special case.
-The case itself is either documented or not — in this case the process transforms into a goose chase for implicit errors.
+The case itself is either documented or not — in such situations the process transforms into a goose chase for implicit errors.
 From that perspective checked exceptions are far better.